 OA was initially proposed as a way to make research output available to everyone in order to "accelerate research, enrich education, share the learning of the rich with the poor and the poor with the rich, make this literature as useful as it can be, and lay the foundation for uniting humanity in a common intellectual conversation and quest for knowledge" (BOAI, 2001, para 1).
-However, this movement conflicts with the traditional profit-driven model of traditional commercial publishing (Logan, 2017), which reap obscenely high profit margins (Smith, 2018).
-For instance, in 2017, Elsevier's made \$1.8 million in journal revenue with a 37% profit margin annually, while Springer-Nature earned \$1.3 million with a 23% annual profit margin (Aspesi et al., 2019).
-The high profit model is founded on the work of academics who generally produce the labor as authors and reviewers as part of their jobs, free of cost to publishers (Buranyi, 2017).
-This mostly voluntary labor has been previously estimated to about 1.9 billion in unpaid labor per year (Logan, 2017).
-While OA could theoretically overcome inequities of academic publishing, for-profit publishers have used APCs, and more recently Read-and-Publish deals (Pooley, 2021), to keep their businesses highly profitable.
-Regardless of the model - subscription, APC or diamond fees publishers generate these profits using university and funder budgets, which are often financed by taxpayers.
+However, this movement conflicts with the profit-driven model of traditional commercial publishing (Logan, 2017), which reaps what Smith (2018) called an obscenely high profit margin.
+For instance, in 2017, Elsevier made \$1.8 million in journal revenue with a 37% profit margin annually, while Springer-Nature earned \$1.3 million with a 23% annual profit margin (Aspesi et al., 2019).
+This high-profit model is founded on the work of academics who generally volunteer their time as authors and reviewers, producing this work to publishers for free (Buranyi, 2017), which has been previously estimated to amount to about 1.9 billion in unpaid labor per year (Logan, 2017).